MODFLOW-USGS/modflow-devtools/DEVELOPER.md

 ## Releasing

+todo: update from https://github.com/EC-USGS/pywatershed/blob/develop/.github/RELEASE.md since it has more accurate/detailed explication, then once pywatershed consumes `reusable_release.yml` from this repo, just link from there back here

 The `modflow-devtools` release procedure is automated with GitHub Actions in [`.github/workflows/release.yml`](.github/workflows/release.yml).
 Making a release involves the following steps:

 1. Release from `master` branch